-- (1) Payments represent principal of \$1,950.
-The Company intends to refinance all or a portion of principal maturities at their maturity dates.
-The Company may choose to repay a portion of these maturities with available cash or may increase the size of a re-financing to generate additional liquidity or for other purposes. - Further details on interest rates and maturity dates on long-term debt are provided in note 21 to our Q1 fiscal 2016 consolidated financial statements. - (3) The Company has firm commitments for the acquisition of PP&E and Intangible assets amounting to \$125 as at November 30, 2015 (August 31, 2015 \$130, September 1, 2014 \$24).

-(4) Payments represent contractual obligations to invest in preferred interests of Aireon, subject to conditions pursuant to the agreements.
+- (1) Payments represent principal of \$1,750.
+The Company intends to refinance principal maturities at their maturity dates.
+The Company may choose to repay a portion of these maturities with available cash, and/or may increase the size of a re-financing to generate additional liquidity or for other purposes, and/or may choose to redeem, in whole or in part, an issue in advance of its scheduled maturity date. - Further details on interest rates and maturity dates on long-term debt are provided in note 20 to our Q2 fiscal 2016 interim consolidated financial statements. - (3) The Company has firm commitments for the acquisition of PP&E and intangible assets amounting to \$119 as at February 29, 2016 (February 28, 2015 \$27). - (4) Payments represent contractual obligations to invest in preferred interests of Aireon, subject to conditions pursuant to the agreements.
 Amounts are presented in \$CDN translated using the \$U.S. foreign exchange rate at the current reporting date with the exception of the investment in fiscal 2016 that is translated using the hedged rate.
-The Company has agreed to amend the November 2012 agreements whereby the fourth tranche investment milestone deadline would be extended to fiscal 2017.
+Subsequent to February 29, 2016, the November 2012 agreements were amended to reflect the extension of the fourth tranche investment milestone deadline to fiscal 2017.